hubsterio/docs/docs/api/4_error_codes.rst

      - One or more parameters have invalid format.
    * - IDT000202
      - 400
-     - Please correct supplied format for used paramere(s).
+     - Please correct supplied format for used parameter(s).
    * - IDT000203
      - 400
      - Provided ``GUID`` has bad format.